StewAlexander-com/Awesome-Mnemonics/README.md

 ```

 ### STOP
-- This mnemonic can help you remember five quick stress-management techniques
+- This mnemonic can help you remember four quick stress-management techniques
 ```
 S - Step back
 T - Take a deep breath